Quercus garryana: Quercus garryana woodlands

 Quercus garryana woodlands create a landscape mosaic of grassland, savanna, woodland, and closed-canopy forest.
 This mosaic of varied habitats, in turn, allows many more species to live in this area than would be possible in coniferous forest alone.
 Parks Canada states that Garry oak woodlands support more species of plants than any other terrestrial ecosystem in British Columbia.
 It grows in a variety of soil types, for instance, rocky outcrops, glacial gravelly outwash, deep grassland soils, and seasonally flooded riparian areas.

 The Donation Land Claim Act of 1850 encouraged settlement of Washington and Oregon by the United States and marked the beginning of the end of regular burning by native peoples of the area.
 The arrival of Europeans also reduced the number of natural fires that took place in Oregon white oak habitat.
 With fire suppression and conversion to agriculture, oak woodlands and bunch grass prairies were invaded by Douglas-fir, Oregon ash (Fraxinus latifolia), and imported pasture grasses.
 Oaks were logged to clear land for pasture, and for firewood and fence posts.
 Livestock grazing trampled and consumed oak seedlings.
 By the 1990s, more than half the Oregon white oak woodland habitat in the South Puget Sound area of Washington was gone.
 On Vancouver Island, more than 90% was gone, and on Whidbey Island up to 99% of native understory Oregon white oak habitat is gone.
 Remaining Oregon white oak woodlands are threatened by urbanization, conversion to Douglas-fir woodland, and invasion by shrubs, both native and nonnative (Scotch broom Cytisus scoparius, sweetbriar rose Rosa eglanteria, snowberry Symphoricarpos albus, Indian plum Oemleria cerasiformis, poison-oak Toxicodendron diversilobum, English holly Ilex aquifolium, bird cherry Prunus avens).
 Conversely, oak groves in wetter areas that historically had closed canopies of large trees are becoming crowded with young oaks that grow thin and spindly, due to lack of fires that would clear out seedlings.

 Chionodes petalumensis caterpillars feed on oak leaves, including those of Quercus garryana and valley oak (Q. lobata).

 Conservation

 Oregon white oaks and their ecosystems are the focus of conservation efforts, including communities such as Tacoma, Washington, where an Oak Tree Park has been established; Oak Bay, British Columbia, which is named after the tree; and Corvallis, Oregon, which has protected the oak savannah remnants around Bald Hill.
-Oak Harbor, Washington, named after the tree and home to Smith Park that contains a dense grove of mature Garry Oak trees, is actively pursuing conservation of the city's namesake tree with the formation of the Oak Harbor Garry Oak Society.
+Oak Harbor, Washington, named after the tree and home to Smith Park that contains a dense grove of mature Garry Oak trees, formed the Oak Harbor Garry Oak Society to pursue conservation of the city's namesake tree.

 In Southwest Washington, significant acreages of Oregon white oaks are preserved in the Scatter Creek Wildlife Area, in sites such as the Scatter Creek Unit, which contain some of the few remaining areas of south Puget Sound prairie.

 In Oak Bay, British Columbia, a fine of up to $10,000 may be issued for each Garry oak tree cut or damaged.